New speakers are added continuously. Please check back to see the latest updates to the Strata Conference + Hadoop World program.

 Tom Wheeler’s career spans more than fifteen years in the communications, biotech, financial, healthcare, aerospace and defense industries.
 Before joining Cloudera, he developed engineering software at Boeing, helped to design a high-volume data processing system for WebMD and served as senior programmer/analyst for a brokerage firm.
 Mr. Wheeler is a frequent presenter at both user groups and software conferences.

-Hadley Wickham is an Assistant Professor and the Dobelman Family Junior Chair in Statistics at Rice University.
-He is an active member of the R community, has written and contributed to over 30 R packages, and won the John Chambers Award for Statistical Computing for his work developing tools for data reshaping and visualisation.
+Hadley Wickham is Chief Scientist at RStudio and an Adjunct Professor at Rice University.
+He is an active member of the R community, has written and contributed to over 40 R packages, and won the John Chambers Award for Statistical Computing for his work developing tools for data reshaping and visualisation.
 His research focusses on how to make data analysis better, faster and easier, with a particular emphasis on the use of visualisation to better understand data and models.

 hMatt is a Principal Program Manager on the Big Data team at Microsoft focused on building tools to make developers’ lives easier.
 Matt has been at Microsoft for 6 years working on developer tooling for distributed systems and cloud applications as well as technical evangelism.
 Prior to joining Microsoft, Matt was a consultant in the central United States building enterprise integration solutions.